Mark O'Connell (bishop)

-Mark William O'Connell (born June 25, 1964) is a Canadian-born American Catholic prelate who was appointed Bishop of Albany in October 2025.
-He currently serves as an auxiliary bishop for the Archdiocese of Boston.
+Mark O'Connell (born June 25, 1964) is a Canadian-born American Catholic prelate who was appointed Bishop of Albany in October 2025, and was installed on December 5, 2025.
+He had served as an auxiliary bishop for the Archdiocese of Boston.
 He was the vicar general and moderator of the curia for the archdiocese from 2023 to 2025.

 Biography

 Early life

 Mark O'Connell was born in Scarborough, Ontario, on June 25, 1964, to Thomas F. and Margaret M. (Delaney) O'Connell, both American citizens.
 His father Thomas was the head librarian at York University in Toronto.
 Mark O'Connell has two older brothers and one older sister.
 The family returned to Massachusetts when Mark O'Connell was age 12, when father took a similar position at Boston College.

 Mark O'Connell graduated from Dover-Sherborn High School in Dover, Massachusetts, in 1982.
 He then entered Boston College, earning a Bachelor of Arts degree in English and philosophy in 1986.
 Having decided to enter the priesthood, O'Connell then studied at Saint John's Seminary in Boston.